SahilMangla14/SahilMangla14/README.md

 <br />
 <br />
 I am always enthusiastic about learning new things and working on exciting projects.
-Currently, I am focussed on Web development, Competitive Programming and Image Processing.
-In the future, I would also love to explore other fields like AI, ML etc.
+Currently, I am focused on Web development, Competitive Programming, and Image Processing.
+In the future, I would also love to explore other fields like AI, ML, etc.

 <br />
 <br />